 Tuition remission support awarded at the time of admission provides financial support that is prorated per term beginning with the first term of admittance.
 The prorated amount reduces the amount of tuition in the term the tuition is billed.
 Summer admits can expect to see their tuition remission award beginning with their first term of admittance through spring term of the following academic year (summer, fall, winter, and spring).
 Fall admits can expect to see their tuition remission award beginning with their first term of admittance through spring term of the following academic year (fall, winter, and spring).

 Tuition remission awards will only be applied to terms that students are enrolled at the UO as architecture or interior architecture majors.
 Students are not eligible to receive their tuition remission awards when they are not enrolled (on-leave, withdrawn from the program, etc.).
-Students who are awarded a tuition remission award are expected to make satisfactory academic progress and to be in good academic standing with the Graduate School and the Department of Architecture.
+Students who are awarded a tuition remission award are expected to make satisfactory academic progress and to be in good academic standing with the Division of Graduate Studies and the Department of Architecture.
 This annual award will be renewed in the same amount for the second year of the program, assuming strong academic performance on your part and active contributions to your cohort and center.

 Students who receive a graduate employee (GE) appointment receive a GE tuition remission only for the term(s) of the GE appointment(s).
 The Department of Architecture tuition remission award given at the time of admission will not be in effect during the term(s) of the GE appointment and cannot be applied to any other academic term.

 It is the student’s responsibility to report the awarding and duration of any graduate employee position to the Department of Architecture at the time it is awarded.
 Any changes to the timing or program will result in a re-evaluation of tuition remission awards and may affect your tuition award amount.
 Withdrawing from the program at any time during the academic year will result in the loss of a tuition remission award.